Spring Activities for Preschoolers

 Skills

-- Confidence for self expression through music and movement.
+These activities develop and refine the following skills:- Confidence for self expression through music and movement.

 - Numeracy – counting, number recognition, number patterns and measurements.